radixdlt/scrypto-challenges/3-lending/dexian_lending_protocol/readme.md

 You can see the user's asset holdings with `resim show $p1`, for example: `xdXRD`

-* Lending USDT, USDC as a p1 user
+* Lending USDT, USDC as the p1 user
 ```
 # p1(xrd) borrow 180 usdt
 resim set-default-account $p1 $p1_priv